 Development of wheelthrowing techniques, vessel and structural concepts, and surface treatment and glazing.
-May be repeated up
+May be repeated up to 6 credits.

 NOTE: Art Majors: ART 243 and 244 must both be taken to receive equivalency at UH Mānoa as ART 242, Introduction to Ceramics.
 (6 hours studio)